 - View email status

-You don't need to start inputting hundreds of email addresses when you're ready to send out your email.
-In the My Contacts tab, you'll be able to create your Contact List where you can upload a CSV file with the names and email addresses of your contacts.
-When you're ready to send the email, you'll be able to simply select which contact lists you want to send your email to.
+You don't need to start inputting hundreds of electronic addresses when you're ready to send out your message.
+In the My Contacts tab, you'll be able to create your Contact List where you can upload a CSV file with the all the details of your contacts.
+When you're ready, you'll be able to simply select which contact lists you want to send your message to.

-It's time to get started creating your email invite!
-Click on the 3 dots in the right-hand top corner of the screen, and then click Email invitations in the drop-down menu.
+To create your invite, click on the 3 dots at the right-hand top corner of the screen, and then click Email invitations at the drop-down menu.

 Click the button Create Email to get started.

 Now a box will pop up listing all of your questionnaires.
-Click on the questionnaire for which you want to create the email invitation.
+Click on the questionnaire for which you want to create the invite.
 Then click Add Email.

 2.2 Build the Email